mdn/content/files/en-us/mdn/writing_guidelines/howto/write_an_api_reference/information_contained_in_a_webidl_file/index.md

 - `keys()`, which returns an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the keys, that are its indexes (that are `unsigned long`).
 In the case of value iterators, `keys()` and `entries()` are identical.
 - `forEach()`, which returns an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the keys that calls a given callback function one for each entry in the list.

-Such an iterator allows to use the syntax `for (var p in object)` as a shorthand of `for (var p in object.entries())`.
+Such an iterator allows to use the syntax `for (const p in object)` as a shorthand of `for (const p in object.entries())`.
 We add a sentence about it in the interface description.

 > **Note:** the value pairs to iterate over can be defined in two different ways:
 >